 Zoning is potentially the most important thing to consider as it is the zone that determines whether a permit can be granted or rejected.
 The zone can therefore be a make-orbreak decision.
-For instance, a 'place of assembly' needs a permit in most zones, but the purpose of the zone will impact how likely a permit is to be granted.
-A place of assembly would usually be better located in a commercial zone than a residential zone, for instance.
-You can check the zoning of a property at mapshare.vic.gov.au/vicplan
+Gyms and fitness studios need a planning permit in most zones, but the purpose of the zone is relevant to how likely a permit is to be granted.
+For instance, a gym needs a permit in both the Commercial 1 Zone and a Neighbourhood Residential Zone, but a busy commercial area is a much better location for a large gym, particularly if operating late into the evening.

+You can check the zoning of a property at mapshare.vic. gov.au/vicplan